Gubernatorial candidate Mark Robinson treated for burns received at appearance, campaign says

 “He is in good spirits, appreciates the outpouring of well wishes, and is excited to return to the campaign trail as scheduled first thing" Saturday morning, Lonergan said.

-Lonergan didn't immediately respond to texts seeking details on how and where the burns occured.
-Robinson had made campaign stops starting Friday morning with Moore County Republicans.
-He has four stops scheduled for Saturday.
+Lonergan didn't immediately respond to texts seeking details on how and where the burns occurred.
+Social media posts Saturday about his attendance at community events showed him with a bandaged left hand.

 Robinson, the lieutenant governor since 2021, is running against Democratic gubernatorial nominee Josh Stein, the current attorney general.
 Current Gov. Roy Cooper, a Democrat, was barred by term limits from running this fall.